What's on this page?

 - a minimum of 24 weeks in at least two schools to give you practical classroom experience

 - academic study to give you the knowledge and understanding to teach successfully, tutoring in classroom management, and mentoring from experienced professionals

 - an assessment of your teaching skills (through being observed teaching classes)

 Find teacher training programmes in England using the Department for Education’s ‘Find postgraduate teacher training’ service.
 You can search by location, training provider, and subject to find the programme that's right for you.

-UCAS Teacher Training is the scheme you need to use to apply for the main university and school-led postgraduate routes into teaching.
-Some more specialised teaching routes below are not managed by UCAS and have a different application process.
-You can apply to up to three training programmes on your UCAS Teacher Training application.
+Some more specialised teaching routes below have a different application process.
 It’s worth considering a combination of different routes when you apply (university, School Direct, and SCITT).
 Use our filter to narrow your search and explore your options.